 The EC is the EU's executive body: as the "guardian of the treaties", the EC is responsible for ensuring that EU law is properly implemented and applied in all EU Member States.
-In the event of infringements or doubts about the inter-
+In the event of infringements or doubts about the interpretation on EU law, the European Court of Justice has the final say.